psakar/maven4openxava/README.md

 * cd dist
 * ./maven-create-install.sh : *This will take some minutes*

-# This will build the OxApp template
+# This will build the provided OxApp template
 * cd ../template
 * mvn -Pnot clean install   :  *-Pnot avoids running Unit Tests that still fail*
 * You are done!